Last Update: August 2020

 High season starts mid November until March, which coincides with the better weather conditions.
 It also coincides with the winter in Europe that many Europeans try to escape.
 At this time of year it’s also very cold in the Northern part of China and Chinese travelers visit Thailand in large numbers.

 From mid December to February is the absolute peak season.
-Prices for flights to Thailand, as well as hotels, will be at their highest especially on the Islands.
+Prices for flights to Thailand, as well as accommodation, will be at their highest especially on the Islands.
 Be aware that many hotels charge you a mandatory outrageous fee for Christmas and New Year’s eve dinner, whether you attend or not.

 So, when to go?